maxnd/mxMarkEdit/README.md

 **Version 1.2.6**

-- In the options, has been added the specification of the number of characters of a document beyond which it's loaded without formatting.
-It's calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.
+- In the options, has been added the specification of the number of characters of a document beyond which it’s loaded without formatting.
+It’s calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.
 Formatting can be activated afterward.
 - The possible hiding of the title and todo list is now restored when the app is run again.

 **Version 1.2.5**